reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 We've now seen three different ways that we can manage transforming responses:

 - Keep original response in cache, read full result in component and derive values
-- Keep original response in cache, read derived result with `selectFromResponse`
+- Keep original response in cache, read derived result with `selectFromResult`
 - Transform response before storing in cache

 Each of these approaches can be useful in different situations.
 Here's some suggestions for when you should consider using them: